vottri/Azure-DevOps/README.md

 In this lab, we will practice:

- - Build a web application package in a Continuous Integration (CI) Build Pipeline
+ - Build a .NET web application in a Continuous Integration (CI) Build Pipeline

- - Deploy the web application package to Azure VMs with a Continuous Delivery (CD) Release Pipeline
+ - Deploy the .NET web application to Azure VMs with a Continuous Delivery (CD) Release Pipeline

 ### Excercises: